Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 **Unauthenticated Flow:**

 1. If you have not already, log out of the Dev Portal (see section [Logging Out](#logging-out)).
-2. Navigate to [:8003/test](http://127.0.0.1:8003/test) in your browser, you should see text stating *“This is an unauthenticated test page”*.
+2. Navigate to [:8003/test](http://127.0.0.1:8003/test) in your browser, you should see text stating *"This is an unauthenticated test page"*.
 3. Notice that although the path **/test** requests `test.hbs` (our authenticated page), we are served `unauthenticated/test.hbs`.
     1. The Developer Portal went through the following flow:
         1. Parse the path `/test` to determine we would like to serve a page named **test**.